White House sees 'challenges' in diverting energy supplies to Europe | Headlines

 - United States

-The White House on Wednesday said it faced challenges in finding alternative sources of energy supplies to Europe if Russia invades Ukraine and energy flows from Russia are interrupted, but said it would continue talks with companies and countries.
+The White House on Wednesday said it faced challenges in finding alternative sources of energy supplies to Europe if Russia invades Ukraine and energy flows from Russia are interrupted, but pledged to continue talks with companies and countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)